s-a-ha/h-ai-der/README.md

 **Portfolio Highlights**
 --------------------

-1.**ML Classification with MNIST**: A comprehensive approach to MNIST; a project showcasing properly powerful methodologies crucial for model selection and hyperparameter tuning.
+1.**Machine Learning: Classification with MNIST**: A comprehensive approach to MNIST; a project showcasing properly powerful methodologies crucial for model selection and hyperparameter tuning.
 A good way to approach an ML based classification task complete with metrics to evauluate predictions.

-2. **Image Generator using GANs**: A dynamic implementation of a generative model using Keras that creates realistic images from scratch, perfect for applications in graphics design, advertising, or even art.
+2. **Deep Learning: Image Generator using GANs**: A dynamic implementation of a generative model using Keras that creates realistic images from scratch, perfect for applications in graphics design, advertising, or even art.

-3. **Sentiment Analysis with LSTM and GRU**: A deep learning model that accurately predicts sentiment from text data, ideal for use cases in customer service, market research, or social media monitoring.
+3. **Reinforcement Learning: Bipedal Walker using A2C**: An implementation of a reinforcement learning model using Stable Baselines3 and Advantage Actor-Critic networks, which autonomously trains a bipedal robot to navigate complex terrain, applicable to robotics, control systems, or even game AI.

-4. **Object Detection for Autonomous Vehicles**: A computer vision project that detects objects in real-time video feeds, crucial for applications in self-driving cars, robotics, or surveillance systems.
+4. **Reinforcement Learning: Mastering Atari Breakout with PPO**: A deep reinforcement learning agent, powered by Stable Baselines3 and Proximal Policy Optimization (PPO), learns to play Atari Breakout, showcasing the potential of AI in game playing and control tasks.

 **Technical Skills**
 -----------------